Student support during COVID-19

 There are lots of different ways to stay in touch with friends and family while you are in self-isolation so use the range of technology and social media available to help stay connected.
 Even though it’s obviously not the same as meeting up in person, seeing familiar faces via video calls can really help and be of comfort especially if you are feeling lonely.
 Why not try a quiz night with your friends via House Party or a coffee and catch-up over Zoom?.

-If you are still in living in Liverpool and are feeling lonely or in need of contact from someone at the university, check out the JMSU Hangout on Facebook or contact our Student Engagement team who will be able to offer support.
+If you are still in living in Liverpool and are feeling lonely or in need of contact from someone at the university, check out the JMSU Hangout on Facebook or contact our Student Wellbeing team who will be able to offer support.

 If you are well enough and keen to contribute then volunteering is an excellent way to support your local community and also boost your own wellbeing.